nickthecook/archyve/README.md

 - chat model: `ollama pull mistral:instruct`
 - alternative chat model: `ollama pull gemma:7b` (if you intend to use Gemma)

-You can change the embedding model and the summarization model by changing those variables in your `.env` file and restarting the server.
+You can change the embedding model and the summarization model by changing those variables in your `local.env` file and restarting the server.
 If you change these values, make sure you pull the new models in Ollama.

 ## Admin UI